tmack8001/CastVideos-android/README.md

 * Register an application on the Developers Console (http://cast.google.com/publish).
 The easiest would be to use the Styled Media Receiver option there.
 You will get an App ID when you finish registering your application.
 * Setup the project dependencies
-* Insert your App ID in the strings.xml in the res directory of the project (look for `YOUR_APP_ID` in that file)
 * Compile and deploy to your Android device.
-* If using gradle, make sure you update build.gradle and settings.gradle to refelct the name you gave your CastCompanionLibrary project when you cloned it.
+* If using gradle, make sure you update build.gradle and settings.gradle to reflect the name you gave your CastCompanionLibrary project when you cloned it.
+* This sample includes a published app id in the res/values/strings.xml file so the project can be built and run without a need to register an app id.
+If you want to use your own receiver, update "app_id" in that file with your own app id.

 ## References and How to report bugs
 * [Cast Developer Documentation](http://developers.google.com/cast/)